losmescaleros/assn_1/README.md

 ## Introduction

-This project serves as an introduction to random-access file I/O in UNIX using C, as well as an investigation of time efficiency isssues associated with in-memory versus disk-based searching.
+This C++ project serves as an introduction to random-access file I/O in UNIX using C, as well as an investigation of time efficiency isssues associated with in-memory versus disk-based searching.
 Two different databases have been provided, seek.db and key.db.
 These both contain lists of integers in